NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Discussions and Conclusion

-Our model optimised with two orthogonal projections (NeCA (90$\degree$)) shows constantly better performance than our model with two clinical-angle projections.
-The two orthogonal projections usually contain more feature coverage and less overlapped redundant information.
-However, in real clinics such as in the cathlab, we usually do not select orthogonal views.
-If there are doctors involved, clinical views would be advantageous for them to make clinical decisions, but if we are aiming for a fully automated process, orthogonal projections would be potentially better for deep learning models to learn, optimise and predict.
-This is also indicated in Table~\ref{lad_numerical} that we can find that our model with clinical-angle projections is obviously worse than our model with orthogonal projections on the LAD dataset, as the two projections with clinical angles for LAD are of less feature coverage than that of RCA illustrated in Fig.~\ref{projections_example}.
+Our model optimised with two orthogonal projections (NeCA (90$\degree$)) shows consistently better performance than our model with two clinical-angle projections (Table~\ref{lad_numerical}), since two orthogonal projections usually contain more feature coverage and less overlapped redundant information (Figure~\ref{projections_example}).
+However, in real clinics such as cardiac catheterization laboratories, projections are generally not acquired at orthogonal views, thus necessitating this feature of our NeCA model.

+Our NeCA model contains two trainable components: the hash tables with feature vectors $\mathbf{\Theta}$ from the multiresoultion hash encoder and network parameters $\mathbf{\Phi}$ from the residual MLP.
+The residual MLP is the backbone of the neural implicit representation, so it cannot be replaced.
+For the multiresolution hash encoder to encode the coordinates, there are alternative encoders available, such as a frequency encoder, which is not learnable.
+We have tested the coordinate encoder where we have replaced our multiresolution encoder with a frequency encoder and used the same projection geometry for validation.
+According to our experiments, the model could not reconstruct any vessels for every case of the RCA and LAD datasets under 5000 iterations.

-The supervised 3D U-Net model, once trained, can realise real-time 3D coronary tree reconstruction, while our model takes around one hour to optimise the results with volume size $128 \times 128 \times 128$ for 5000 iterations.
-If we want to gain finer reconstruction results further in some case where the start of improvement is late such as the results of $L_2$ in Fig.~\ref{iter_results_lad_clinical}, more iterations are needed causing longer optimisation time.
-We also tested our model to optimise a coronary tree with size $64 \times 64 \times 64$ and under this case, it takes on average 11 minutes for one 3D coronary tree reconstruction, which is more acceptable.
-However, lower size will sacrifice the resolution and make it not applicable in clinical use.
-Therefore, there is a tradeoff between less running time and better reconstruction resolution for our model.
-3D U-Net model is a pre-trained model when evaluating, so when encountering significant distinct data, it may fail which is a serious threat to clinical applications, but our model is optimised for each individual data and can better tackle this situation.
-Hence, there is also a tradeoff between real-time reconstruction and stable reconstruction results among 3D U-Net model and our model.
+The supervised 3D U-Net model, once trained, can perform real-time 3D coronary tree reconstruction, while our model takes around one hour to optimise the results with a volume size of $128 \times 128 \times 128$ for 5000 iterations.
+We have also tested our model to optimise a coronary tree of size $64 \times 64 \times 64$, which takes on average of 11 minutes for reconstruction.
+Therefore, there is a tradeoff between lower reconstruction time and better reconstruction resolution for our NeCA model.
+The 3D U-Net model applies a pre-trained model during evaluation, so when reconstructing out-of-distribution data, it may fail to generalise, which is a serious threat during clinical applications, whereas our model is optimised for each individual data points and can generalise well.
+Hence, there is also a tradeoff between real-time reconstruction and stable performance between the 3D U-Net and our NeCA model.